redhat-developer/gitops-operator/docs/Migration_Guide.md

 1. They are not supported by Red Hat.
 2. GitOps operator fails to install in a Disconnected or Air-gapped clusters.

+# DO NOT MERGE, This change is made for testing CI behaviour